aqaPayam/NakhBot/docs/domain/03-attributes.md

 Notes:

 * `UserPairState` does not replace `Like`, `NotInterested`, `PendingNakh`, `Nakh`, `Match`, or `UnmatchRecord`.
-* `UserPairState` should only be used to quickly block pair-level actions after match, unmatch, or block.
+`UserPairState` should only be used to quickly prevent invalid pair-level actions after match or unmatch.

 ### FeatureUnlock